 - Short sale, to sell the home for less than you owe, or

 If your house is sold

 The new owner of the home only needs to give you a 3-day notice to move.
-If you do not move, the new owner can file a lawsuit against you in court called an Unlawful Detainer.
+If you do not move, the new owner can begin the eviction process by filing a lawsuit against you in court called an Unlawful Detainer.

 If you lose in court, a 5-day eviction notice will be posted on your door.
 Only the Sheriff can do this.
 If you do not move out within five days, the Sheriff will return and force you to move out.

 If you are served with an Unlawful Detainer, call us right away for free help exploring options available to you.